ApprenticeAI/frapy/docs/topics/request-response.rst

 Request fingerprint restrictions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Scrapy components that use request fingerprints may impose additional
+Frapy components that use request fingerprints may impose additional
 restrictions on the format of the fingerprints that your :ref:`request
 fingerprinter <custom-request-fingerprinter>` generates.

-The following built-in Scrapy components have such restrictions:
+The following built-in Frapy components have such restrictions:

 -   :class:`frapy.extensions.httpcache.FilesystemCacheStorage` (default
     value of :setting:`HTTPCACHE_STORAGE`)